ragozzine/last-first-letter-collab/README.md

 ## An Example of How It Works
 If this is the latest sentence of the story:

->After walking for hours through the dark woods, Carol suddenly encountered an open, sunlit patch of grass.

-Under a dull, slate-gray sky, the wind-swept beach was empty, save for a few piles of driftwood, the odd seashell, and Harold the Forgetful Hedgehog.
+> Under a dull, slate-gray sky, the wind-swept beach was empty, save for a few piles of driftwood, the odd seashell, and Harold the Forgetful Hedgehog.

 The last word in the sentence — _Hedgehog_ — ends in the letter **G**.
 This means that, according to the last letter, first letter rule, the first word of the next sentence must start with a **G**.
 For example: